notsimon/notsimon.github.io/posts/2017-05-10-magnetic-field-interpolation.md

 A radial basis function satisfies the property $\phi(x) = \phi(||x||)$: its value depends only on the distance from the origin – or another point called the center.
-Some commonly used RBF are shown bellow.
+Some commonly used RBF are shown below.

 ![](/images/rbf.svg){width=350px}